 Put simply, any page on your website that fails to enhance the sales journey is a missed opportunity.

 If you serve, here’s what you should do

-Likewise, if your website is built to promote a service, your end goal should be your only goal.
+Likewise, if your website is built to promote a service, the end goal of your website content strategy should be your only goal.
 Get people to engage.
 Get them to commit.
 Use the tools mentioned above (calls to action, forms, interlinks) to give visitors a sense of agency in their search for the perfect service, but ultimately, lead all roads into one: conversion.